This is the multi-page printable view of this section. Click here to print.

 • ConversationTypes are the types of conversations being indexed.
 If empty, this defaults to public_channel,private_channel,mpim

-Once configured, you will finalize the installation of the Slack connector by visiting the following URL (make sure to use your own DNS name for the host part of the URL and include the correct instance name): https://relay.search.yourdomain.com/connectors/slack/default/install/setup.
+Once configured, you will finalize the installation of the Slack connector by visiting the following URL (make sure to use your own DNS name for the host part of the URL and include the correct instance name): https://relay.search.example.com/connectors/slack/default/install/setup.
 Also make sure the Atolio Web application is authenticated (using your SSO provider) before navigating to this URL to avoid an authentication error.
-The URL https://relay.search.yourdomain.com/install/connectors/slack/default/install/oauth/callback must be listed as a Redirect URLin the Slack app manifest.
+The URL https://relay.search.example.com/install/connectors/slack/default/install/oauth/callback must be listed as a Redirect URLin the Slack app manifest.
 For example, with Okta this was done as part of Okta - Create OAuth Client.

 In order for Slack conversations to be indexed, the Atolio Slack Bot needs to be added to the conversation (i.e. public or private channel).
 By default, this needs to be done manually, but the bot can also be configured to auto-join public channels through configuration.
 If a bot is added to a channel which is later filtered out by configuration, auto-leave can be configured similarly.
 There is also the option of sending a message to channels which the bot auto-joins.
 The default behavior is not to send a message on auto-join, but this can be changed by setting the AutoJoinMessage field as described above.
 Messages are formatted using markdown, and the deployment-specific URL can be included with the special verb %URL.